Hinduism in Mauritius: Languages

 The majority language spoken by Hindus, like with any other ethnic group on the island, is Mauritian Creole.
-Mauritian Bhojpuri, Marathi, Tamil and Telugu are still spoken but have been in sharp decline.
-Politically active Hindus have attempted to preserve Hindi by calling it their mother tongue and ancestral language, erasing differences between Bhojpuri and Hindi, despite the fact that the latter language was never spoken natively in Mauritius.
+Mauritian Bhojpuri, Marathi, Tamil and Telugu are still spoken despite having been in sharp decline as mother tongue over the years but are taught as ancestral languages in some public schools.
+Politically active Hindus have attempted to preserve Hindi by calling it their mother tongue and ancestral language; erasing differences between Bhojpuri and Hindi, despite the fact that the latter language was never spoken natively in Mauritius.
 Most Hindus mainly use Mauritian Creole in their daily lives – a French-based creole language that developed on the island in the colonial era, through contact between various groups, including Indians and Africans.

 Mauritius produces many Bhojpuri language television programs on the Mauritius Broadcasting Corporation, the state-owned TV channel.
 Hindus in Mauritius that widely use Bhojpuri reside in the rural south and the north-central region near La Nicolière.
 They primarily hail from the Gangetic plain regions of western Bihar State and eastern Uttar Pradesh State of India, and their mother tongue is a modified form – a koiné – of the original Bhojpuri language that is spoken in India by the Bhojpuri people.

 Social stratification and caste system

 The first Hindus that settled in Mauritius did not observe the caste system and inter-caste restrictions have been unimportant in Mauritius.
 Most scholars observe that this may be because "the economic and political conditions in the host societies where Indian indentured labourers were introduced had conditions that were not conducive to the maintenance of caste", and that caste was not a principle of social organisation as all Indian labourers (Coolies) were "doing the same kind of work and sharing the same living conditions".

 However, casteism has become an integral part of Mauritian politics.
 The major political parties which are involved in general elections propose Hindu candidates on the basis of their castes in order to match the caste demographics of voters in each constituency and district.
 Casteism is a major consideration by politicians who strictly respect this system although they tend to publicly deny its existence in Mauritius.

 What is now known as the Vaish caste in Mauritius is a relatively recent innovation which did not exist when Coolies arrived on the island in and after 1836.
-In Mauritius, the term Vaish nowadays collectively refers to the sub castes Ahir, Koyri, Kurmi and Nonya.
+In Mauritius, the term Vaish nowadays collectively refers to the sub-castes namely Ahirs, Koeris, Kurmis, Yadavs, Banias, Chamars and Kayasthas.

 Another relatively modern form of stratification emerged in 1983 when the MMM attempted to isolate the Hindi-speaking Hindus by inventing the new group TTM (Tamil, Telegu, Marathi).
 The MMM also attempted to separate the Ravived and Rajput castes from the Vaish group for political gains during the 1983 elections, but these methods failed as the MMM lost these elections after being in power for less than a year.

+Denominations

+The subgroup mentioned by Hindus for 2022 Census is given below: